 This sequence is a variation on the “Saucy Two Step” (make the sauce ahead and then do easy, delicious stuff with it!).
 It happens over the course of three days (which, I guess, makes it a waltz instead of a two-step?!): 1) make the sauce; prepare and sear off the pork; 2) make the Salsa Verde Pork in the slow cooker; 3) make Salsa Verde Enchiladas.
 When I tested the meal plan for this post, all but Day 1 happened during the workweek!

-The Salsa Verde recipe (link below) makes a LOT, so feel free to cut it in half.
+The Salsa Verde recipe makes a LOT (approximately 5 generous cups), so feel free to cut it in half.
 Or better yet, freeze your leftover sauce for another time!
 This is also fairly hot: if you prefer a milder salsa, cut the number of chiles by half and be sure to seed them carefully before you put everything in the food processor.
 Also remember to remove the white-ish membranes inside the chiles: this is the part of the chile’s anatomy with the most capsaicin (the active ingredient in chiles that makes them hot).

 Here is my meal plan for making salsa verde and putting it to good use, followed by links to each recipe.